Gaza medics switching focus from border protests to coronavirus

 “Measures have been put in place but Gaza is a very challenging environment, it is a very crowded environment,” he said.
 “There are shortages everywhere, in medication, in electricity and in supplies.
 We are trying to address this.”

-But the incompatibility of crowded protests with new health realities is not lost on march organizers.
-“There is a debate and it is more likely large gatherings that had been planned will be canceled,” one senior organizer told Reuters.
+But the incompatibility of crowded protests with new health realities is not lost on march organisers.
+“There is a debate and it is more likely large gatherings that had been planned will be cancelled,” one senior organiser told Reuters.

 Gaza medical officials say 215 Palestinians were killed in the two years of border protests, with another 8,000 suffering gunshot wounds, 88 percent of them to the limbs.